jiramos87/futstarter-backend/README.md

 # futstarter-backend documentation
-FIFA FUT companion webapp for model-based meta-stat player sorting and team building
+### FIFA FUT companion webapp for model-based meta-stat player sorting and team building.
+This initial version only includes the 442 formation for five different leagues.
+The player database is created by fetching the FUTDB API REST and the player sorting is based on an original meta rating calculation algorithm.

 # Table of contents
 1. [Routes & Methods](#routes-&-methods)